 Try offering rewards for a certain amount of class completions.
 This doesn’t have to be expensive and could come in the form of 1-1 session or additional nutritional or fitness advice.
 Try considering the ways you could create some additional incentive to keep members coming back to your online classes.

-You could also encourage clients to share your live streaming classes and online videos to their contacts too.
+You could also encourage clients to share your live streaming classes and online videos with their contacts too.
 Referral programmes are a great way to keep current members engaged AND attract new customers.

 7. Bring the clients back and stand out from the competition